 ANM/AND (Electrons & Protons)

 PI: K. A. Anderson, UCB, the instrument is flown on ISEE-1 and -2.
-Objectives: Study of the varies energetic particle phenomena found in the Earth's magnetosphere, magnetopause, magnetosheath, bow shock, and upstream medium.
+Objectives: Study of the various energetic particle phenomena found in the Earth's magnetosphere, magnetopause, magnetosheath, bow shock, and upstream medium.
 Measurement over a wide range of energies, from ~1.5 to 300 keV for both electrons and protons.

 The instrument was developed at UCB and consists of a pair of surface barrier semiconductor detector telescopes (one with a foil and one without a foil) and four fixed energy electric field particle analyzers.
 The analyzers are used to measure electrons and protons separately at 2 and 6 thousand electron volts.

-LEPEDEA (Low-Energy Proton and Electron Differential Energy Analyzer):
+LEPEDEA (Low-Energy Proton and Electron Differential Energy Analyzer)